 The smile had gone from Baccio’s face, replaced by a frown.

-“So Prince Girenzo, by using us, is making sure all that doesn’t happen?” he asked.
+“So Prince Girenzo, by sending us, is making sure all that doesn’t happen?” he asked.
 “I think I preferred the happy ending where there was a mighty and heroic protector looking after everyone.”

 “I think that is also exactly the ending Prince Girenzo desires.
 The difference is, in his story he is the hero, not Duke Guidobaldo.”

 “Arrogant, aren’t they these nobles?” continued Ottavanio.
 “You have to love them, though.
 Without men such as these we would not have our living.
 Our only employ would be against swarming greenskin hordes or the horrors of every hell – a miserable and likely very short existence.
 I’d rather have roast pork, wine, a bed of dry hay and dreams of pretty wenches and gold after the fighting.”
 He turned to look over at the fire.
 “What say you, Donno?”

 The mukeskinner looked up, as if awakening from a dream.
 “Huh?”

 “I want to know your opinion,” said Ottavannio.